 The Starter Plan

 This costs $24 a month, and like Teachable, it also comes with a transaction fee.
 But instead of 5%, you’re lumped with a $5 flat fee on every course you sell.

 That said, you can create as many paid-for courses as you want (you can’t make free courses on the Starter plan).
-You can only make three kinds of web pages with its page builder: homepages, course catalogs, and a login page.
+You can only make three kinds of web pages with its page builder:

-On top of that, you can seamlessly integrate with several third-party apps, and you also get a custom web domain and SSL certificate.
+On top of that, you can seamlessly integrate with several third-party apps, and you get a custom web domain and SSL certificate.
 You also have access to 24/5 email support.